Loading ...

 expense claims

-Business owners, are you aware of how much money you lose every year due to either too lax or non-existent expense approval process?
+Business owners, are you aware of how much money you lose each year due to a lax or non-existent expense approval process?
 It is likely more than you imagine.
-In this blog article, we will help you improve your cost management procedures, save money and preserve relationships.
+In this blog article, we will help you improve your cost management procedures, save money, and preserve relationships.

-Polling 2,500 employees across the UK, a prepaid card provider discovered that companies are losing a whopping £1.9bn every year due to ‘dodgy’ expense claims.
-The average claim worked out as £177 per month, equating to £1,404 over the course of a year.
+Polling 2,500 employees across the UK, a prepaid card provider found that companies are losing a staggering £1.9 billion each year due to fraudulent expense claims.
+The average claim amounted to £177 per month, equating to £1,404 annually.

-Citing the study, a Global Banking and Finance article explains how four in ten (38%) respondents told Soldo they’d claimed expenses for things they shouldn’t have.
-Of the total, one-tenth confessed to doing this all of the time, while 19% said they did it occasionally.
-Another 8% said they had filed unauthorised or inflated expense claims when they are finding work tough.
+Citing a study, a Global Banking and Finance article explains that four in ten (38%) respondents told Soldo they had claimed expenses for items they should not have.
+Of the total, one-tenth admitted to doing this all the time, while 19% acknowledged doing it occasionally.
+Another 8% reported having filed unauthorised or inflated expense claims when they found work challenging.

 Expense Approval Process

-The standard expense approval process consists of the following steps:
+The standard expense approval process includes these steps:

 2. An employee submits receipts.
-Whether it’s paper or digital, or an invoice from a service provider, they need to supply proof of the expense.
-It must contain the sum, the name of a product/service and the date of the transaction.
+Whether it’s paper, digital, or an invoice from a service provider, they must provide proof of the expense.
+This proof must include the amount, the name of the product or service, and the date of the transaction.

-3. The manager reviews the claim.
-At this stage, the claim is either approved or rejected.
+3. The manager assesses the claim.
+At this point, the claim is either accepted or denied.

-4. An approved claim is passed to accounting.
-This is the department responsible for issuing the reimbursement if applicable.
+4. An approved claim is forwarded to accounting.
+This department is responsible for issuing the reimbursement if applicable.

 5. The accounting reviews the claim.
-The claim undergoes another reviewal, this time focusing on both accuracy and policy compliance.
+It undergoes another review, this time focusing on accuracy and policy compliance.

-6. The employee gets reimbursed.
-Depending on the policy, it is done either right after the approval or is added to the next paycheck.
+6. The employee receives reimbursement.
+Depending on the policy, it occurs either immediately after approval or is included in the next paycheck.

-While the process is pretty straightforward, it is rather time-consuming.
-This is the prime reason why it isn’t always followed with due diligence, therefore raking up additional reimbursement the employees were not entitled to.
+Although the process is straightforward, it is quite time-consuming.
+This is the main reason it isn’t always carried out with due diligence, which can lead to additional reimbursements that employees are not entitled to.

 More Than Financial Losses

-The findings we’ve shared in the beginning are deeply unsettling, especially for business owners.
-However, the problems don’t end here.
-The damage caused by an unoptimised expense claim process is much larger than the loss of money.
+The findings we shared at the beginning are deeply unsettling, especially for business owners.
+However, the problems do not end here.
+The damage caused by an unoptimized expense claim process is much greater than just the loss of money.

 Damaged Trust

-Naturally, fraudulent expense claims can threaten the trust between companies and workers.
-A declining relationship can then reflect on a business's efficiency.
-Whether intentional or not, once caught engaging in expense claim-related malpractices, an employee is likely to be under the radar for a long time.
+Naturally, fraudulent expense claims can jeopardise the trust between companies and employees.
+A deteriorating relationship can subsequently affect a business's efficiency.
+Whether intentional or not, once an employee is caught engaging in expense claim-related malpractices, they are likely to be scrutinised for a long time.

 Blow to Reputation and Employee Retention

-In the worst scenario, mismanagement of expense claims can lead to permanent damages resulting in the employee either being terminated or leaving on their own volition.
-Ending on a bad note can then lead to many other consequences.
-Negative word-of-mouth, instant mistrust of new hires, and changes in company culture - to name a few.
+In the worst-case scenario, mismanagement of expense claims can lead to permanent damage, resulting in the employee either being terminated or leaving of their own accord.
+Ending on a sour note can then lead to many other consequences, such as negative word-of-mouth, immediate mistrust of new hires, and changes in company culture, to name a few.

-In other words, while expense mismanagement can cause big financial issues, it can also become the root of long-term reputation and internal communication problems.
+In other words, while poor expense management can lead to significant financial issues, it can also serve as the foundation for long-term reputation and internal communication challenges.

 Optimising Expense Approval Process

-The way to prevent these things from happening to your business is to review and optimise your company’s expense approval process.
-Don’t worry if you’re unsure where to start - we have prepared a few pointers.
+To prevent these issues from affecting your business, review and optimise your company’s expense approval process.
+Don’t worry if you’re uncertain about where to begin - we've prepared some helpful pointers.

 Recognise the Problem

-Before you can start working on a solution, you need to identify the root of the problem.
-For example, in Soldo’s research, four in ten workers said that they would spend more responsibly if their company enforced more stringent spending rules, or a monthly expenses limit.
-The problem here is being too lax with the rules.
+Before starting to work on a solution, you need to identify the root of the problem.
+For example, in Soldo’s research, four out of ten workers reported that they would spend more responsibly if their company implemented stricter spending rules or a monthly expense limit.
+The issue here is being too lenient with the rules.

-Meanwhile, just under a third (32%) said they would be more mindful of their spending if their outgoings were made visible to colleagues.
-Further 30% said the same if their boss was notified each time they made a purchase.
-The culprit here is lack of accountability, therefore perfect grounds for malpractice.
+Meanwhile, just under a third (32%) indicated they would be more mindful of their spending if their expenses were made visible to colleagues.
+Another 30% expressed the same sentiment if their boss was notified with each purchase they made.
+The underlying issue is a lack of accountability, creating the perfect environment for malpractice.

 Start with Transparency

-While the above described certainly isn’t true for every organisation, it is still a good place to start.
-By creating an environment of full transparency and expense visibility, you will hold your employees accountable for their expenditures without being overbearing.
+While what has been described above certainly isn’t true for every organisation, it remains a good place to start.
+By fostering an environment of full transparency and expense visibility, you will hold your employees accountable for their expenditures without being overbearing.

-You can encourage greater transparency by utilising expense claims-oriented tools like Timesheet Portal.
-Our platform has an expense management module which allows your full-time workers and contractors to submit expenses via a desktop or mobile devices.
-They can then be approved by either you or your clients with one click, right from your email.
+You can promote greater transparency by using expense claims-oriented tools like Timesheet Portal.
+Our platform features an expense management module that enables your full-time employees and contractors to submit expenses via desktop or mobile devices.
+You and your clients can then approve these with a single click directly from your email.

 Automation of the Expense Claim Process

-Expenses are a hassle for each party involved, at each stage of the process.
-And this is often the reason why they are error-ridden.
-Automating the workflow minimises the number of steps required to take.
-This leaves close to no room for human error and streamlines the process.
+Expenses create hassles for every party involved at every stage of the process.
+This is often the reason they are prone to errors.
+Automating the workflow minimises the number of steps required.
+This reduces the potential for human error and streamlines the process.

 An Investment That Saves Money

-By investing in software that enables expense automation, such as Timesheet Portal, you will be saving more money than you spend.
-As we have already discussed, businesses lose tremendous amounts of money largely due to ineffective expense approval processes.
+By investing in software that facilitates expense automation, like Timesheet Portal, you will save more money than you spend.
+As we have already discussed, businesses lose significant amounts of money mainly due to inefficient expense approval processes.

-When using Timesheet Portal, your workers can submit online expense claims the moment they occur, whether the receipts are physical or digital.
-The allocated approver will be notified upon submission and be able to review without leaving their email inbox.
-You can easily enforce a multistage approval process too, granting more people visibility over claims before they are approved.
-The tool also boasts features that offer a more granular and accurate approach to expenses without extra effort.
-For example, a mileage calculator, based on postcodes the employee has been to.
+When using the Timesheet Portal, workers can submit online expense claims as soon as they arise, whether the receipts are physical or digital.
+The assigned approver will be notified upon submission and can review it without leaving their email inbox.
+You can easily implement a multistage approval process, which grants more individuals visibility over claims before approval.
+The tool also includes features that provide a more detailed and accurate approach to expenses without requiring extra effort, such as a mileage calculator based on postcodes the employee has visited.

 Summary